svewap/rx_shariff/Documentation/Installation/Index.rst

 Pure TypoScript
 ^^^^^^^^^^^^^^^

 The plugin can also be rendered via TypoScript the usual way.
-All settings available in TypoScript as well.
+All settings are available in TypoScript as well.

 .. code-block:: typoscript

    page.20 < tt_content.list.20.rxshariff_shariff

 The various settings are listed below.